There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page

 If you get lost, stay where you are and wait for help.
 Sticking your skis in the snow will make it easier for others to spot where you are.

-Avoid walking on and below overhangs and other avalanche-prone places, particularly if you spot traces of avalanches elsewhere around you.
+Avoid travelling on and below steep slopes and other avalanche-prone places, particularly if you spot traces of avalanches elsewhere around you.
 Always remember to check the avalanche forecast in advance.
 You can’t outrun or outski an avalanche, so the best thing to do is avoiding them altogether.

 Even in the summer, when the sun is out and warming nicely, you should pay attention to what clothes you wear and bring along.
 Make sure to shield yourself from the sun, and to be prepared if the weather should turn bad.